US IPOs (Initial Public Offerings)

 Where errors come from

-1. API response (synchronous) — The server may return an HTTP error status and a JSON body with code and message.
+1. API response (synchronous) — The server returns an HTTP error status and a JSON body with code and message.

 2. Trade events (SSE, asynchronous) — After an order is accepted, it may later be rejected.
-That rejection is delivered on the account’s event stream with event or order.status = rejected and a reason field when provided.
+That rejection is delivered on the account's trade events stream (GET /v2/events/trades) — see Asynchronous rejections above.

 REST API